 - Expensive.

-6.Wood flooring (parquet or plank) The oldest and most traditional method of flooring.
-Now they choose it, more based on considerations of presentability of their interior.
-It is environmentally friendly, comfortable, stylish and noble.
-This semblance of classic English style cuisine is ideal for a country cottage.
-And modern technologies will make it possible to apply a special moisture-resistant parquet or treat the coating with an antiseptic.
+6.Wooden floor (parquet or board) The oldest and most traditional method of floor covering.
+Nowadays it is chosen more based on the presentability of the interior.
+It is environmentally friendly, cozy, stylish and noble.
+This semblance of a classic English-style kitchen is ideal for a country cottage.
+And modern technologies will make it possible to use special moisture-resistant parquet or treat the coating with an antiseptic.
 Pros:

 - hardwood and hardwood; hardness and wear resistance;